 Information for those thinking they might join the WMS board...

-WMS supports immigrants, newcomers, black, brown and all racialized people to grow social capital, skills, knowledge, and experience to ensure their success and participation in our community while fostering intercultural awareness, understanding, and interactions in the wider community of Whistler.
-Our programs build cross-cultural interaction and connections, develop awareness and understanding of our local diversity, and seek to grow equity and inclusion.
-We aim to build the voice and profile of newcomers, immigrants, and equity-seeking individuals in our local community, and to develop community inclusion initiatives.
+WMS supports immigrants, and all culturally and racially diverse people, to participate and thrive in our communities and to create the conditions for greater equity and social inclusion.
+Our programs provide practical support and skills-development, build inter-cultural interaction and connections, develop awareness and understanding of our local diversity, and seek to grow equity and inclusion.
+We aim to build the voice and profile of newcomers, immigrants, and marginalized people in our local community, and to develop community inclusion and anti-racism initiatives.
+WMS’ work to address racism and discrimination through education, community dialogue and developing the Sea to Sky Resilience Allyship is increasingly core to our mandate.

 A non-profit board is responsible for guiding a non-profit or charitable organization in its management, policies and goals.
-From fundraising to operations management to goal setting and more, the board holds all of the power for a non-profit organization.
+As a volunteer board member, you will:

 What can a WMS board member expect?